-Meghan Markle’s Half Sister Reportedly Hospitalized After ‘Confrontation’ With Papparazzi, TMZ Reports
+Meghan Markle’s Half-Sister Reportedly Hospitalized After ‘Confrontation’ With Paparazzi, ‘TMZ’ Reports

-Meghan Markle’s half-sister, Samantha Markle has been reportedly hospitalized after a run-in with a paparazzo in Florida.
+Meghan Markle’s half-sister, Samantha Markle, has been reportedly hospitalized after a run-in with a paparazzo in Florida.
 TMZ reports that Samantha and her boyfriend were traveling in a car near a toll booth when another vehicle swerved in front of them.
 According to Markle’s companion, there was a photographer in the other car and he was trying to get a good shot of Samantha and himself.
 The boyfriend swung the car to the side to avoid hitting the other vehicle but crashed into a concrete barrier instead.

 TMZ reports that Samantha Markle sustained a broken ankle and a fractured knee.
 Her boyfriend says that collision caused her to hit the windshield which led to her eventually ending up on the floor of the car.
 Samantha has multiple sclerosis so she was unable to pick herself up from the mat on her own.
-She was later admitted to an E.R. to be treated for her injuries.
+She was later admitted to an ER to be treated for her injuries.

 The news of this accident follows a fresh update on Samantha and Meghan’s father’s health.
 Another TMZ article has revealed that Thomas Markle Sr. has made it through heart surgery.
-Thomas’s heart was seriously compromised after a heart attack eight days ago.
+Thomas’ heart was seriously compromised after a heart attack eight days ago.
 Markle previously told the online tabloid that surgeons had to operate to clear a blockage and repair damage.
 Thomas Markle will miss the royal wedding because of his health and will not walk Meghan down the aisle.

 JUST IN: Meghan Markle and Prince Harry have chosen their bridesmaids and page boys.
 Here's the list: https://t.co/mYL2L686nW pic.twitter.com/Eb6Ic0KXv5